 Along the way these new mega-companies trimmed their rosters of acts and began playing it safe; which meant squashing innovation and creativity.
 They also started mining their back catalogues far more than they did in the past.
 I can’t quote numbers, but old music accounts for a sizable share of today’s total sales.

 As a result of these moves there are now fewer signed artists and less room for commercial mavericks to flourish.
 The remaining acts are more predictable and controllable — great for large corporations reporting to shareholders, not so good for nurturing the next generation of talent.
-Independent record companies pick up bright new acts, but sooner or later they the majors acquire them and the squelching starts all over again.
+Independent record companies pick up bright new acts, but sooner or later the majors acquire them and the squelching starts all over again.

 Which means the music industry would be in serious decline now even if illegal music downloading never happened.